 Set the Save Log, Days option to 30 days.
 Click Save Config.

 By using browser caching, you reduce the amount of data visitors need to download when they’re browsing your website.
 This, in turn, results in a faster and smoother browsing experience.
-While other platforms require you to use plugins or extensions to take advantage of browser caching, Magento supports it out-of-the-box.
+While other platforms require you to use plugins or extensions to take advantage of browser caching, Adobe Commerce supports it out-of-the-box.

 Simply go to System > Cache Management and enable every cache type that’s listed on the page.